Pakistan court bails man accused of masterminding Mumbai attack

 ISLAMABAD A Pakistani court granted bail on Thursday to a man accused of masterminding a deadly 2008 rampage through the Indian city of Mumbai, lawyers said.

-The decision to grant bail to Zaki-ur-Rehman Lakhvi drew quick condemnation from India and is likely to hinder attempts to patch up relations between the nuclear-armed neighbors.
+The decision to grant bail to Zaki-ur-Rehman Lakhvi is likely to enrage India and may hinder recent attempts to patch up rocky relations between the nuclear-armed neighbors.

-The court ruling came as Pakistan was struggling to come to terms its biggest ever militant attack, the killing on Tuesday of 132 school children and nine members of staff in Peshawar city.
-The Pakistani Taliban said it was revenge for a military offensive against them.

 Lakhvi was arrested in Pakistan in 2009 in connection with the attack on Mumbai by Pakistani militants in which 166 people were killed.
-The sole surviving gunman had identified him as the mastermind.
+The sole surviving gunman had identified Lakhvi as the mastermind.

-Since then, he has been held in jail in the city of Rawalpindi.
+Since then, he has been held in the top-security Adiala Jail in the city of Rawalpindi, adjacent to the capital, Islamabad.

 "Yes, the court has issued Lakhvi's bail orders today, against a surety amount of one million rupees ($10,000)," defense lawyer Rizwan Abbasi told Reuters.